 where the vertical maps are induced by the inclusion map $\iota$ (cf. \eqref{sucesasta1}, \eqref{sucesasta2}).
-From the induction hypothesis we know that the left arrow is a quasi-isomorphism.
-So, it suffices to prove that the right arrow is a quasi-isomorphism.
-Using Propositions \ref{SimplRel} and \ref{SimplRelBis} this assertion is equivalent to the fact that \negro the inclusion map $\iota$ induces the quasi-isomorphism
+From the induction hypothesis, we know that the left vertical arrow is a quasi-isomorphism.
+So, it suffices to prove that the right vertical arrow is a quasi-isomorphism.
+Using Propositions \ref{SimplRel} and \ref{SimplRelBis}, this assertion is equivalent to the fact that, for each clot $\beta \in \cB(K )$, the following map is a quasi-isomorphism